 With a career as a pharmacy technician, you can benefit others’ as well as your everyday life.
 You will not only have a better understanding of your and your family’s health but will also have the best knowledge to handle healthcare providers and insurance coverage.
 If you’re considering a pharmacy technician career, here are the top things you need to know.

 To kick-start a pharmacy technician, you need to have a high school diploma and must complete a pharmacy technician training program.
 Plus, you’ll need to have the basic knowledge of math, the metric system, calculations including business math, and measurement conversions.
 Some states also require candidates to have licenses and regulations, so you need to clear an exam.
+Once you are in your job, you may find that your employer will also implement little extra bits of training here and there, utilizing things like the key benefits of microlearning to help you learn what you need in order to do the best job possible.

 Responsibilities & duties